lalbornoz/midipix_build/etc/README.md

 By default, the build will take place within ``${HOME}/midipix/nt64/release`` and package archive files and/or Git repositores will be downloaded into ``${HOME}/midipix/dlcache``.
 Consult sections [3.1](#31-fault-tolerant--highly-optimised-3d-laser-show-equipped-usage-screen), [4](#4-build-variables), and [4.1](#41-package-variables) for the list of available build variables and how to override them.
+Parallelisation is enabled by the above command line for both packages that can be built independently of each other and make(1) child processes via ``-j``, limited to the amount of logical processors on the build host divided by two (2).

 [Back to top](#table-of-contents)